leventYanik46/clp-hosting/src/content/post/u-s-visas-ımmigrant-visa-process-a-step-by-step-guide.md

 ---
-title: " U.S. Visas - Immigrant Visa Process - A Step-by-Step Guide "
+title: Immigrant Visa Process - A Step by Step
 excerpt: "This guide provides a step-by-step overview of the U.S. immigrant visa process—from submitting your initial petition to preparing for the final interview.
 It explains how to navigate key stages such as paying required